Carlotta Corpron: Biography

 Corpron was born in Blue Earth, Minnesota.
 Her father, Alexander Corpron, was a doctor, and he moved the family to India, where he served as a medical missionary.
 She attended a "strict English boarding school" located in the Himalayan mountains.

 After spending most of her youth in India, she returned to the United States in 1920 to study art at Michigan State Normal College, where she earned a B.S. in art education in 1925.
 She went on to study fabric design and art education at Columbia University's Teachers College, gaining her master's degree the following year.

 Corpron supported herself as an art teacher, first at the Women's College of Alabama (1926–1928; now Huntingdon College) and then at the University of Cincinnati's School of Applied Art (1928–1935).
 Corpron bought her first camera in 1933.
 In 1935, she took a job teaching photography, design, and art history at the Texas State College for Women, (currently known as Texas Woman's University) in Denton.
+At the Texas State College for Women, Corpron was an Associate Professor of Art from 1935 to 1968.
+She taught advertising, design, and art history.
 She first used a camera to document student artwork.
 Corpron's teaching and "photographic vision" had a large influence on the next generation of photographers who brought techniques to Texas that hadn't been seen before.
 One of her students there was Ida Lansky.
 Corpron also influenced another Texas avant-garde photographer, Barbara Maples.